wetryingtodorock/getblock-docs/en/rpc-service/matic/json-rpc/matic_net_listening.md

 ---
-title: matic:net_listening \[POST\]
+title: net_listening - Polygon
-description: Returns true if client is actively listening for network connections.
+description: Example code for the net_listening json-rpc method. Сomplete guide on how to use net_listening json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters